KLD997/FreeTune/README.md

   ### Text Tab
   You can select multiple numbers with holding the `left click` and then draging with your mouse.
 You can only drag from up to down.

-  You can select one value and right click on text widget to copy value's hex address.
+  You can select one value and right click on text widget to `copy value's hex address` or `open a map`.

   You can use 'm'/'M' to increase number of columns by one or use 'w'/'W' to decrease the columns by one.